showlab/mist/README.md

 [Download from Google Drive]()

-In our experiments, we suggest placing the downloaded data folder in the same root directory as the code folder.
+In our experiments, we placed the downloaded data folder in the same root directory as the code folder.

 #### Option 2: Extract Features Using Provided Script